Lake Kerkini is one of the favorite destinations for nature lovers and photographers in northern Greece. Discover the history of this place.

 This bird is really impressive: with a wingspan of 3 meters and a weight of 13 Kg, it is the largest of the 8 species of Pelicans and one of the heaviest flying birds in the world.
-It feeds on fish but sometimes also on chick of other bird species, as I found out to my surprise.
+It feeds on fish but sometimes also on chicks of other bird species, as I found out to my surprise.

 In mythology, pelicans are associated with parents who sacrifice their hearts to raise their children.
 I discovered these legends only once back home, but that doesn’t surprise me.
 I happened to see a little pelican who had fallen into the water and, not being able to fly back to the nest, he found shelter on a piece of wood.
-His parents, instead of abandoning him, took turn feeding him and standing next to him.
+His parents, instead of abandoning him, took turns feeding him and standing next to him.
 Really a beautiful example of parental love.

 Unfortunately, today the life of these birds is seriously endangered.
 The nesting sites and the places where they catch the fish are increasingly reduced or damaged by pollution.
-We can only hope that more and more people understand that habitat loss is a threat not only for the Pelicans, but also for us all.
+We can only hope that more and more people understand that habitat loss is a threat not only for the Pelicans but also for us all.